 At the organismal level (particularly in humans), we have been utilizing natural variations (disease and genetic variation) and interventions (particularly vaccination) to systemically perturb the immune system and comprehensively assess its statuses pre- and post-intervention using multiplexed technologies in human cohorts.
 The resulting multi-modal data sets are analyzed and modeled in an integrative manner to 1) uncover biomarkers of immune responsiveness and health, 2) infer interactions among components of the immune system, and ultimately, 3) understand how immune responses are orchestrated quantitatively across scales - from molecules to cells to cell-to-cell interactions in space and time.
-We have also begun to generate and incorporate similar large-scale data from mouse models to develop a more complete (e.g., including dynamics and approaches, see Tsang JS.
+We have also begun to generate and incorporate similar large-scale data from mouse models to develop a more complete (e.g., including dynamics and statuses of tissues) understanding.
+For an overview of our concepts and approaches, see Tsang JS.
 Utilizing population variation, vaccination, and systems biology to study human immunology.
 Trends Immunol.
 2015 Aug; 36 (8): 479-93.
+From:Crews, William (NIH/NIAID) [E]Sent:Mon, 18 May 2020 16:56:42 +0000To:Bullis, Catherine (NIH/NIAID) [E]Subject:Re: Updated FAQ Link: From the NIH Director: CORONAVIRUS UPDATE - VideoPresentation on NIH Framework to Return to Physical Workspaces will do

-From: Crews, William (NIH/NIAID) [E]
+From: Bullis, Catherine (NIH/NIAID) [E]

-Sent: Mon, 18 May 2020 16:56:42 +0000
+Sent: Monday, May 18, 2020 12:56 PM

-To: Bullis, Catherine (NIH/NIAID) [E]
+To: Crews, William (NIH/NIAID) [E]